Hadrurus arizonensis: Diet

-It is a carnivorous arachnid that primarily feeds on large insects, spiders, but it is also known to consume small vertebrates, including lizards, rodents, and occasionally other scorpions.
+It is a carnivorous arachnid that primarily feeds on large insects, spiders, but it is also known to consume small vertebrates, such as lizards and rodents, and occasionally other scorpions.
 Its large size enables it to capture relatively large prey items compared to most scorpion species.
-Field observations suggest that small snakes, particularly those in the genus Leptotyphlops, may comprise up to 10% of its diet, indicating that predation on small reptiles occurs with some frequency.
+Field observations suggest that small snakes, particularly those in the family Leptotyphlopidae, may comprise up to 10% of its diet, indicating that predation on small reptiles occurs with some frequency.

 Behavior

 It is a burrowing scorpion, but is commonly found under rocks containing moisture.
 Its diet consists of large insects, spiders, and small vertebrates.
 Its competitors include the giant desert centipede which is also a natural predator to the scorpion.
 This scorpion is active and aggressive, if provoked.
 As with all scorpions, it is nocturnal and viviparous.
 The giant desert hairy scorpion's live young remain on the mother's back for a week or more before leaving.